 MOD IAP/11A21A5/2

-5.450A In the frequency band 5 470-5 725 MHz, stations in the mobile service shall not claim protection from radiodetermination services .
-Radiodetermination services shall not impose on the mobile service more stringent protection criteria, based on system characteristics and interference criteria, than those stated in Recommendation ITU-R M.1638-0.
-(WRC-15)
+5.450A In the frequency band 5 470-5 725 MHz, stations in the mobile service shall not claim protection from radiodetermination services while the radiodetermination services shall not impose more stringent technical and operational limits upon the mobile service than those in No. 5.446A.
+(WRC-19)

 Reasons: This revision of No. 5.450A maintains the current methods of providing co-existence between RLANs and the radiolocation service; ensures that no undue constraints are imposed on these services; and alleviate the need to revise this provision again at a future conference.